ongr-io/ElasticsearchDSL/docs/Aggregation/index.md

 ## Nesting aggregations

-Bucketing aggregation can have anu number nested aggregations and nesting can go to unlimited depth.
+Bucketing aggregation can have any number nested aggregations and nesting can go to unlimited depth.

 Example nested aggregation.
 ```JSON